TedAlden/tedalden/README.md

 ## My projects

-- Most of my projects are outside of GitHub and I plan to upload them here soon.
+Most of my projects are outside of GitHub and I plan to upload them here soon...
-- My main project currently is a University assignment where I am making a clone of **The Settlers of Catan**.

 <table><tr>